The Commission of Inquiry into Forensic DNA Testing in Queensland

 Final report and Queensland Government response

-The Commission provided the Queensland Government with its final report (PDF 4199 kB) on 13 December 2022.
-An interim model for Forensic Science Queensland, including a Board of Management, Forensic DNA Science Advisory Sub-Committee and specialist sub-committees will be established in the interim to provide independent, expert oversight to ensure the scientific integrity of forensic DNA services in Queensland.
+An interim model for Forensic Science Queensland, including a Board of Management, Forensic DNA Science Advisory Sub-Committee and specialist sub-committees was established to provide independent, expert oversight to ensure the scientific integrity of forensic DNA services in Queensland.

 Interim report